Adaptive Circuit Behavior and Generalization in Mechanistic Interpretability: Testing Generality of the IOI Circuit using Prompt Variants

-The sharp deviation in performance between the \baseIOI circuit and the full model raises an important question: \textit{Are the elements of the circuit maintaining the same functions as they had on the \baseIOI task, or have their functions changed in response to changes in the prompt?} To understand this further, we calculate the differences between the attention scores of all heads in the \baseIOI circuit on the \baseIOI and \twoIOvariant datasets.
-Since the full model may respond differently to the prompt variants, we do the same calculations for the model as well.
+The sharp deviation in performance between the \baseIOI circuit and the full model raises an important question: \textit{Are the elements of the circuit maintaining the same functions as they had on the \baseIOI task, or have their functions changed in response to changes in the prompt?} To examine this further, we calculate the average difference between the attention scores of each head in the \baseIOI circuit for its most relevant token position (specified in \citet{wang2023interpretability}) on the \baseIOI and prompt variant datasets.
+Since the full model may respond differently to the prompt variants, we do the same calculations for these heads in the model as well.
 The results are shown in Figure \ref{fig:claim2summary}.

 We observe minimal deviation in attention scores for most heads, typically within 0.05, with only S-Inhibition Head 8.6 deviating significantly for both variants.
 We also see deviation in Induction heads 5.5 and 5.8 for \twoIOvariant, though head 5.8 shows similar deviation in the full model as well.
 In contrast, the full model exhibits greater deviation in attention scores between \baseIOI inputs and the variants for several other heads, particularly the Name Mover heads.
 These heads are responsible for returning the output, which highlights the disparity in performance between the circuit and model.